chemfiles/chemfiles/doc/installation.rst

 A few precompiled binary of the latest release are provided through the `conda`_ cross-plateform package manager.
-These binary provide the C++, C and Python interfaces, and the :command:`chrp` command.
+These binary provide the C++, C and Python interfaces.
 To install them, you can use:

 .. code-block:: bash

-    conda install -c https://conda.binstar.org/luthaf chemfiles
+    conda install -c https://conda.anaconda.org/luthaf chemfiles

 .. _conda: http://conda.pydata.org/docs/